-- A recent analysis of over 470,000 local bridges from March 2023 found over 72,000 that are not rated to safely accommodate 91,000-pound trucks. - These local bridges would need to be posted and eventually replaced, costing over \$60.8 billion. - Allowing heavier trucks will only add to the pressure on state, county and municipal governments to find funds to repair these bridges when, at the same time, there are not sufficient revenues today to cover infrastructure maintenance costs.
+- A recent analysis of over 470,000 local bridges from March found over 72,000 that are not rated to safely accommodate 91,000-pound trucks. - These local bridges would need to be posted and eventually replaced, costing over \$60.8 billion. - Allowing heavier trucks will only add to the pressure on state, county and municipal governments to find funds to repair these bridges when, at the same time, there are not sufficient revenues today to cover infrastructure maintenance costs.

-For these reasons, we ask that you reject any legislative language that would increase current maximum truck weight or length limits as you move forward on the reauthorization of the farm bill.
+For these reasons, we ask that you reject any legislative language that would increase current maximum truck weight or length limits, including proposals in the form of a pilot program, state or commodity exemptions or other waivers from current federal limits.